'Selfie-crazy' ex-BJP man held for security breach during CM swearing-in

-Anil Mishra, who reportedly likes to get his photos clicked with high-profile individuals to ‘show off’ on Facebook, not only managed to enter Wankhede Stadium without a pass on Oct 31, but also climb the dais and get a photo with PM Modi and others
+Anil Mishra, who reportedly likes to get his photos clicked with bigwigs to 'show off' on Facebook, entered Wankhede without a pass on Oct 31, climbed dais and got a photo with PM Modi, others

 The Marine Drive police have arrested a former BJP worker for an alleged security breach during the October 31 swearing-in of Devendra Fadnavis as Chief Minister at Wankhede Stadium.

 Mishra’s profile picture on Facebook is one of him with BJP chief Amit Shah and others

 Anil Mishra, who reportedly has a fondness for getting photographs clicked with high-profile individuals and posting them on Facebook, not only entered the stadium without a valid pass, but also made it to the dais where senior leaders like Prime Minister Narendra Modi and L K Advani were sitting.